 The Virginia Statute for Religious Freedom

 Thomas Jefferson was the author of this Virginia law.
-It says that all people have a right to worship as they choose, that there will be no "established" or official church in Virginia, and that there will be no religious requirement for holding public office.
+It says that all people have a right to worship as they choose, and that there will be no "established" or official church in Virginia.
+It also says that there will be no religious requirement for holding public office.
 (See the second to last paragraph.)

-The Virginia Statute for Religious Freedom had an impact on ideas about religious liberty throughout the new nation, and influenced the writing of the First Amendment, which is part of the U.S. Bill of Rights.
+The Virginia Statute for Religious Freedom had a big impact on ideas about religious liberty throughout the new nation.
+It influenced the writing of the First Amendment, which is part of the U.S. Bill of Rights.

-This image is from the Library of Congress online collection.
+The document image is from the Library of Congress.

 Copyright Notice